maxmind/libmaxminddb/doc/libmaxminddb.md

 ## `MMDB_s`

 This is the handle for a MaxMind DB file.
-We only document some of this structure's fields in order to discourage you from poking too deeply into this handle!
+We only document some of this structure's fields intended for public use.
+All other fields are subject to change and are intended only for internal use.

     typedef struct MMDB_s {
         uint32_t flags;